-Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles

-As described in Note 1, the financial statement is prepared by City of Protection, Kansas on the basis of the financial reporting provisions of the Kansas Municipal Audit and Accounting Guide, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
+Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles accounting other than accounting principles generally accepted in the United States of America.
 The effects on the financial statement of the variances between the regulatory basis of accounting described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.